BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/general-load-order.md

 The first types of mods you should have on your list are **Library mods** and **Single-Purpose SE mods**.

 - **ImpUI (ImprovedUI)** mod should be loaded the earliest!
 It makes changes to the existing game UI and is a requirement for various Races, Classes, UI's and many other mods!
 - **Library Mods** are mods that are relied on by other mods.
-Examples include 5eSpells, Unlock Level Curve, Community Library, Mod Configuration Menu (MCM),and Vlad's Grimoire.
+Examples include 5eSpells, Unlock Level Curve, Community Library, Mod Configuration Menu (MCM) and Vlad's Grimoire.
 - **Single-purpose SE mods** are mods that are standalone, and limited in scope.
 Examples include Loz's Autosave mods, and KvCampEvents, as well as most Frameworks.

 ## 2. New Items/Spells/Actions and Fixes